Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - Mix in
     - It dissolved in the oceans.

+## Disposal

+- When you get rid of something
+    - Bomb disposal experts
+- The sale of something you own
+    - To use every mean at their disposal to do something.

 ## Diversify

 - To Increase the range of goods or services it produces.